 - Student meets eligibility requirements above.

-- Student completes the self-nomination form prior to the second Friday of the semester.
+- Student completes the self-nomination form prior to the second Friday of the fall semester.
+The self-nomination form will open on the first day of classes.
 No late forms will be accepted.

 - After AHS reviews the form, the student will receive an email giving them access to the Canvas site for AHS James Scholars.

-- Via the Canvas site, the student will submit an Honors Plan (or two) by the fourth Friday of the semester.
-(If student is self-nominating in the spring semester, they must submit TWO honors plans.)
+- Via the Canvas site, the student will submit an Honors Plan by the fourth Friday of the fall semester.
 Any self-nominating student who does not submit their Honors Plan by the stated deadline will be removed from the self-nominating process.

 - Student receives confirmation email with AHS approval.

-- Student meets all of the requirements for James Scholars.
+- Student meets the requirements for James Scholars.

-- Student receives confirmation email from the college in January or June.
+- Student receives confirmation email from the college in January.

 - Student has the full benefits of being a James Scholar starting the next semester.